-The US Department of Agriculture National Agricultural Statistic Service (NASS) conducted the 2012 Census of Agriculture.
-They analyzed the data and prepared the 2012 Census of Agriculture for Puerto Rico and its municipalities as of June 27, 2014.
-The census provides a comprehensive picture of Puerto Rico agriculture in 2012, including Young and Beginning farmer's data.
-The data indicates that within the Association's chartered territory there were 13,159 reported farmers of which, 507 or 3.85% were Young and 4,549 or 34.57 percent were Beginning Farmers.
+The US Department of Agriculture National Agricultural Statistic Service (NASS) conducted the 2018 Census of Agriculture.
+They analyzed the data and prepared the 2018 Census of Agriculture for Puerto Rico and its municipalities as of June 9, 2020.
+The census provides a comprehensive picture of Puerto Rico agriculture in 2018, including Young and Beginning farmer's data.
+The data indicates that within the Association's chartered territory there were 8,230 reported farmers of which, 326 or 3.96% were Young and 2,243, or 27.25% were Beginning Farmers.
 The Puerto Rico census does not make available data identifying Small farmers.
-Overall, 2012 total farmers in Puerto Rico decrease by 1,617 (11%) from the 2007 Census.
-The percentage of Young and Beginning farmers remains similar to the 2007 census data, however, beginning farmers with 9 years or less operating farms reflected a reduction of 236 while Young farmers with 34 years or less reflects a reduction of 213.
+Between 2012 and 2018, the significant decrease in farmers is also evident in the numbers of Young and Beginning farmers, though the number of Beginning farmers had a greater percentage decrease than the general farmer population.
+Beginning farmers declined by 51%, while the general number of farmers declined by 37%.
+In 2012, 34.6% of total farmers were classified as Beginning farmers, while in 2018, this figure dropped to 27.3%.